History of Easter Island in Timeline

 In 1979, Decree Law No. 2885 was enacted to grant individual land titles to regular holders on Easter Island.

-In 1987, the extended runway at Mataveri International Airport, reaching 3,353 meters, was re-opened.
-Pinochet reportedly refused to attend the opening ceremony due to pressure from the United States regarding human rights issues.
+In 1987, the runway at Mataveri International Airport was re-opened after being extended by 423 metres (1,388 ft), reaching a total of 3,353 metres (11,001 ft).
+This extension was part of an agreement between Chile and the United States from 1985.
+Pinochet reportedly refused to attend the 1987 opening ceremony due to pressures from the United States regarding human rights cases.

-1994: Study asserts little evidence of pre-European societal collapse
+1994: Owsley study asserts little archaeological evidence of societal collapse

-In 1994, a study headed by Douglas Owsley asserted that there is little archaeological evidence of pre-European societal collapse on Easter Island, suggesting that few fatalities can be attributed directly to violence.
+In 1994, a study headed by Douglas Owsley asserted that there is little archaeological evidence of pre-European societal collapse on Easter Island.

 1995: UNESCO names Easter Island a World Heritage Site

-In 1995, UNESCO designated Easter Island as a World Heritage Site, recognizing its cultural significance.
-Much of the island is protected within Rapa Nui National Park.
+In 1995, UNESCO designated Easter Island as a World Heritage Site.
+A significant portion of the island was protected within Rapa Nui National Park in 1995.

 1996: Live satellite transmissions begin

-In 1996, live satellite transmissions to Easter Island began, ending the delayed broadcasting of television programming.
+In 1996, live satellite transmissions to Easter Island began, replacing delayed programming broadcasts.

 1999: Voyage reaches Easter Island from Mangareva

-In 1999, a voyage with reconstructed Polynesian boats was able to reach Easter Island from Mangareva after a seventeen-and-a-half-day voyage, supporting the theory of Polynesian migration routes.
+In 1999, a voyage with reconstructed Polynesian boats was able to reach Easter Island from Mangareva after a seventeen-and-a-half-day voyage, supporting the theory that early Polynesian colonization of Easter Island was from Mangareva.

-July 2007: Constitutional Reform Grants "Special Territory" Status
+July 2007: Easter Island Granted "Special Territory" Status

 2007: Easter Island gains "special territory" status

-In 2007, Easter Island was granted the constitutional status of "special territory" within Chile, acknowledging its unique cultural and administrative position.
+In 2007, Easter Island gained the constitutional status of "special territory" (territorio especial) within Chile.

-In 2007, a study provided compelling evidence suggesting the arrival of Polynesian inhabitants to Easter Island was closer to 1200 AD, differing from the previously cited year of 800 AD.
+In 2007, a study provided evidence suggesting that the arrival of Polynesian inhabitants to Easter Island was closer to the year 1200, differing from earlier research that cited an arrival around the year 800.

 August 2010: Hitorangi Clan Occupies Hangaroa Eco Village and Spa

-In August 2010, members of the indigenous Hitorangi clan occupied the Hangaroa Eco Village and Spa, alleging that the hotel was bought from the Pinochet government illegally.
+Starting in August 2010, members of the indigenous Hitorangi clan occupied the Hangaroa Eco Village and Spa, alleging that the hotel was bought from the Pinochet government in violation of a Chilean agreement with the indigenous Rapa Nui in the 1990s.

 2010: Metastudy concludes no conclusive evidence for precontact collapse

-In a 2010 metastudy, Mulrooney et al. concluded that "To date, there is no conclusive evidence for the proposed precontact collapse of Rapa Nui society".
+In a 2010 metastudy by Mulrooney et al., it was concluded that "To date, there is no conclusive evidence for the proposed precontact collapse of Rapa Nui society".

-In January 2011, the UN Special Rapporteur on Indigenous People, James Anaya, expressed concern about the treatment of the indigenous Rapa Nui by the Chilean government.
+In January 2011, the UN Special Rapporteur on Indigenous People, James Anaya, expressed concern about the treatment of the indigenous Rapa Nui by the Chilean government, urging Chile to engage in good faith dialogue to solve underlying problems.

-In February 2011, up to 50 armed police broke into the hotel to remove the final five occupiers, who were then arrested.
+In February 2011, up to 50 armed police broke into a hotel to remove the final five occupiers.
+They were arrested by the government, and no injuries were reported.

-As of 2011 a special charter for the island was under discussion in the Chilean Congress.
+As of 2011 a special charter for Easter Island was under discussion in the Chilean Congress.

 In 2013, the nearest inhabited land to Easter Island, Pitcairn Island, had around 50 residents.